Zero rest-mass fields and the Newman-Penrose constants on flat space: Introduction

 The framework of the cylinder at spatial infinity and its connection with the conformal Einstein field equations have been exploited in an analysis of the \emph{gravitational Newman-Penrose (NP) constants} in \cite{FriKan00}.
 The NP constants, originally introduced in \cite{NewPen68}, are defined in terms of integrals over cuts $\mathcal{C} \approx \mathbb{S}^2$ of $\mathscr{I}$.
 The integrands in the expressions defining the NP constants are, however, written in a particular gauge adapted to $\mathscr{I}$ (the so-called \emph{NP-gauge}) while the natural gauge used in the framework of the cylinder at spatial infinity (the so-called \emph{F-gauge} in \cite{FriKan00}), is adapted to a congruence of conformal geodesics and hinged at a Cauchy hypersurface $\mathcal{S}$.
 This fact, which in first instance looks as an obstacle to analyse the NP constants, turns out to be advantageous since, once the relation between the NP-gauge and the F-gauge is clarified, one can relate the initial data prescribed on $\mathcal{S}$ with the gravitational NP constants at $\mathscr{I}$.

-In a recent work \cite{HawPerStr16}, the authors exploit the notion of these conserved quantities at $\mathscr{I}$ to make inroads into the problem of the information paradox ---see \cite{Haw76,Haw74,Haw75}.
+In \cite{HawPerStr16}, the authors exploited the notion of these conserved quantities at $\mathscr{I}$ to make inroads into the problem of the information paradox ---see \cite{Haw76,Haw74,Haw75}.
 In the latter work, the concept of \emph{soft hair} is motivated by means of an analysis of the conservation laws and symmetries of abelian gauge theories in Minkowski space.
 These conservation laws correspond essentially to the electromagnetic version of the gravitational NP constants.
 With this motivation, in the present article zero rest-mass fields propagating on flat space and their corresponding NP constants are studied.
 Two physically relevant fields are analysed: the spin-1 and spin-2 zero rest-mass fields.
 The spin-1 field provides a description of the electromagnetic field while the spin-2 field on the Minkowski spacetime describes linearised gravity.

-In this article it is shown how the framework of the cylinder at spatial infinity can be exploited to relate the corresponding NP constants with the initial data on a Cauchy hypersurface intersecting $i^{0}$ ---see Propositions \ref{PropositionNPconstantsGeneralStructure} and \ref{PropositionNPconstantsGeneralStructureTimeDual} for the spin-1 case and Proposition \ref{PropositionGravitationalNPconstantsGeneralStructure} and \ref{PropositionGravitationalNPconstantsGeneralStructurePast} for the spin-2 case.
-Additionally, it is shown that, for the class of initial data considered, the NP constants at $\mathscr{I}^{+}$ and $\mathscr{I}^{-}$ coincide ---see Theorems \ref{TheoremEMconstantsCoincide} and \ref{TheoremGravitationalconstantsCoincide}.
-We show that this identification arises from a delicate interplay between the evolution and constraint equations associated to these fields.
-In particular, our analysis highlights the connection between the smoothness of the fields at null infinity and the finiteness of the conserved quantities.
+In this article it is shown how the framework of the cylinder at spatial infinity can be exploited to relate the corresponding NP constants with the initial data on a Cauchy hypersurface intersecting $i^{0}$ ---see Propositions \ref{PropositionNPconstantsGeneralStructure} and \ref{PropositionNPconstantsGeneralStructureTimeDual} for the spin-1 case and Proposition \ref{PropositionSpin2NPconstantsGeneralStructure} and \ref{PropositionSpin2NPconstantsGeneralStructureTimeDual} for the spin-2 case.
+Additionally, it is shown that, for generic initial data within the class considered, the NP constants at $\mathscr{I}^{+}$ and $\mathscr{I}^{-}$ do not coincide.
+However, the correspondence between the NP constants at $\mathscr{I}^{+}$ and $\mathscr{I}^{-}$ is fulfilled for time-symmetric initial data ---see Theorems \ref{TheoremEMconstants} and \ref{TheoremSpin2constants}.